-Whether you are visiting Western Carolina for the first time or live on campus full time, WCU's Office of Parking and Transportation strives to provide you safe, convenient access to Western Carolina University and its many resources and events.
+Whether you are visiting Western Carolina for the first time or live on campus full time, WCU's Office of Parking Operations strives to provide you safe, convenient access to Western Carolina University and its many resources and events.
 For specific questions or concerns please contact the Parking Operations office at 828.227.7275.

-Every motorist desiring to park on campus is required to register with the WCU Parking Operations Office.
+Every motorist desiring to park on campus is required to register with the Parking Operations office.
 A parking permit is required to secure parking privileges.
 While a permit does not guarantee a parking space in a specific space or area, it authorizes the permit holder to seek a parking space in an area designated by the Regulations.
 Western Carolina University is able to provide ample parking on campus for all registered vehicles, although spaces will not always be available at desired locations.

 As a community, we all play an important role in keeping accessibility in mind when we plan events, courses and any other activities on campus.
 We actively seek to create a welcoming environment for everyone.
 Disability parking is available in locations throughout our Cullowhee Main Campus.